DevMountain/categorizer/README.md

 ### Summary

-In this step we'll download the necessary packages to use Redux and create a reducer for our charts.
+In this step, we'll download the necessary packages to use Redux and create a reducer for our charts.

 ### Instructions